 The thesis is a reflection of the student’s creativity, a chance to practice skills that were learned during graduate training, and an “advertisement” of the student’s competence that will help move the student into additional training programs or into new career opportunities.
 The thesis should not be viewed as a hurdle that cannot be jumped, or a barrier to hinder progress.
 It is an opportunity to do excellent work.
 Most ‘seasoned’ scientists will say that working with students on their thesis is an exciting experience, since the students are likely to be doing the very best work of their careers; the students can concentrate and focus their energy at this point in their development, perhaps better than at any other point in their careers.
 If the thesis is viewed as a unique opportunity to demonstrate competence and to showcase the student’s “very best work,” the process will be a much more interesting and rewarding experience.

 Be careful not to defend too close to the end of an academic term!
-If the 6 weeks after your oral exam happen to extend into the next term (even by one day), you will be required to pay for 1 thesis credit for that following term because the following term becomes the term in which you graduate.
+If the six weeks after your oral exam happen to extend into the next term (even by one day), you will be required to pay for 1 thesis credit for that following term because the following term becomes the term in which you graduate.

 We advise you to schedule your defense when you are reasonably sure your revisions will be minimal and that your committee will be able to get their approval of the final product squared away pretty quickly.
-And, plan on paying for 1 credit in the term after you defend if any of the six weeks spill into that next term – there may be unanticipated delays.
+Again, plan on paying for 1 credit in the term after you defend if any of the six weeks spill into that next term – there may be unanticipated delays.

 Please also note that you will be awarded your degree at the end of the term in which you submitted your final paperwork.
 You will be eligible to participate in the spring graduation ceremony of whatever academic year you completed the paperwork.
 (There is only one ceremony per year.)
 Please note that the academic year for OHSU begins with summer term.